Archelons are the largest turtles to have ever lived in the world

 Although there are many gaps in scientific knowledge about the Archelon’s mating and nesting habits, we do know that they nested on the beach.
 Like other sea turtles, they would come out of the water at night and lay eggs beneath the sand’s surface.

 The Archelon turtle was a carnivore that fed mostly on crustaceans, mollusks, and jellyfish.
-This diet is essentially the same as many sea turtles of today.
+This diet is essentially the same as many sea turtles today.
 It was able to find these foods at the water’s surface.
-This meant it could eat well without having to dive down to the seafloor.
+This meant it could eat well without having to dive down to the bottom, but it could go that deep and use its paddle-like feet to pull itself through the sea floor.

 The Archelon lived during the Late Cretaceous period 100 million to 66 million years ago in the Western Interior Seaway that once cut through the middle of North America.
 The prehistoric animal’s fossil was found in 1895 in the Pierre Shale geological formation of South Dakota, which was covered by this sea 80.5 million years ago.
 Since that time, fossils of the sea turtle have also been found in Wyoming and North Dakota.
-A specimen from South Dakota and maintained by the Vienna Natural History Museum is believed to have died at about 100 years of age.
+A specimen from South Dakota is believed to have lived to be about 100 years of age.

 Another specimen was found in the Pierre Shale geological formation in 1970.
 This turtle measured 16 feet wide, from one flipper’s tip to the other.
 It was 13.1 feet long.
 Because the Archelon is larger than Protostega gigas (9.8 feet long) and Stupendemys (11 feet long), it is now identified as the world’s biggest turtle in history.